Henry Box Brown: Life in freedom

-Death
+Last years, possible return to England, and death

+Brown returned to the US in 1875, and ultimately settled in Canada in the Toronto area, where he lived and worked for over a decade.
+Tax and housing records indicate that he still may have been performing in the last years of his life.

 As the scholar Martha J. Cutter first documented in 2015, Henry Box Brown died in Toronto on June 15, 1897.
-Tax records and other documents indicate that he continued to perform into the early 1890s, but no performance records from that decade have been found.
 The last known performance by Brown is a newspaper account of a performance with his daughter Annie and wife Jane in Brantford, Ontario, Canada, dated February 26, 1889.

+Martha Cutter also recently (2022) found two possible performances by Box Brown in England in 1896, one of which was at the Varteg School in England:;